Vietnam.vn - Nền tảng quảng bá Việt Nam

 For each person who comes to ask for a calligraphy, the calligrapher will ask about their needs and age.
 After giving them a calligraphy, he will explain the meaning of the calligraphy.

-"Older people ask for calligraphy: Happiness - Prosperity - Longevity; students ask for: Study, pass exams, pass exams; young people ask for: Fame, Wealth...", said 70-year-old calligrapher Vu Ha, who has been giving calligraphy for more than 10 years at the Temple of Literature.
+"Older people ask for calligraphy: Happiness - Prosperity - Longevity; students ask for: Study, pass exams, pass exams; young people ask for: Fame, Wealth...", said 70-year-old calligrapher Vu Ha, who has been giving calligraphy for more than 10 years in the Temple of Literature.

 In addition to asking for calligraphy, people also took the opportunity to visit the Temple of Literature.
 A family took a photo next to the words "Happy New Year 2024" under Khue Van Cac.

-The elderly and children rub the bodies of two 3-meter-tall bronze cranes for good luck.
+The elderly and children rub the bodies of two 3-meter-tall bronze cranes for luck.
 Over time, the crane's chest, where people come into contact the most, becomes shiny.

 Comment (0)